Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 Perks: Limited features

-Credit cards designed for building credit generally carry limited perks, but the Milestone Mastercard carries even fewer features than most.
-This card doesn’t offer anything beyond its solid approval odds and industry-standard account protection.
+Credit-building cards generally carry limited perks, but the Milestone Mastercard carries even fewer.
+This card doesn’t offer anything beyond its high approval odds and industry-standard account protection.

-In fact, the issuer’s website doesn’t cover how you can increase your credit limit or check your credit score for free — two incredibly helpful features the majority of credit cards offer and a necessity for credit-building cards.
+The issuer’s website doesn’t even cover how to increase your credit limit or check your credit score for free — two incredibly helpful features that the majority of credit cards offer and are essential for credit-building cards.

-Rates and fees: Outrageous fees eat into low credit limit
+Rates and fees: Outrageous fees eat into credit limit

 When you have limited credit history, any type of fee hinders building good credit habits.
 The Milestone Mastercard’s fees are shockingly steep compared to rival cards.

-The version we are reviewing has a whopping $175 annual fee the first year, then $49 in subsequent years.
-Although the Milestone card’s annual fee drops after the first year, you’ll still be burdened with a steep fee (see terms) of $12.50 per month, adding another $150 in annual fees.
-So while you are getting a reduced annual fee, it’s essentially replaced by this exorbitant monthly fee.
+The version we are reviewing has a whopping $175 annual fee for the first year, then $49 in subsequent years.
+Although the Milestone card’s annual fee decreases after the first year, you’ll still face a steep fee (see terms) of $12.50 per month, adding another $150 in annual fees.
+So while you are getting a reduced annual fee, it’s essentially replaced by this excessive monthly fee.

-Although it sounds like a positive, the Overlimit Coverage can also pose up to two additional $41 fees on top of the original overlimit fee if you carry an over-extended balance to the next billing cycle.
-These terms are especially bad considering overlimit fees have largely disappeared and the occasional issuer that allows you to exceed your limit may not charge an overlimit fee at all.
+Although it sounds like a positive, the overlimit coverage can also result in up to two additional $41 fees on top of the original overlimit fee if you carry an over-extended balance to the next billing cycle.
+These terms are especially bad considering that overlimit fees have largely disappeared, and the occasional issuer that allows you to exceed your limit may not charge an overlimit fee at all.

 On the bright side, the foreign transaction fee is lower than normal at 1 percent.